linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 - Heckscher-Ohlin model would lead to expectation of period beginning in 1982 to lead to:

-○ Decrease in relative demand for nonproduction workers
+- Decrease in relative demand for nonproduction workers

 - Observed increase due to rightward shift in relative demand curve within industries, propelled by:

 $\mathrm{O}$  Offshoring

-○Skill-based technology change
+-Skill-based technology change

 Robotics
 Computers